Why do cats scratch around their food bowl?

 Why does my cat bring home dead animals?

 Hunting is a natural behaviour in felines.
-Our mollycoddled cats have no need to hunt for food as it is supplied by us.
+Our mollycoddled cats do not need to hunt for food as it is supplied by us.
 When a mother cat is teaching her kittens to hunt she will bring home dead prey for the kittens to eat.
 Once they are older she will bring home injured prey for the kittens and make the final kill in front of the kittens.

 The school of thought with this one is that our cats think of their owners as somewhat incompetent hunters, and our cat is attempting to teach us how to hunt, as a female cat would teach her kittens.